josherrickson/stata2/stata_markdown/05-regression.md

 Now we see 4 rows for `rep78`, each corresponding to a comparison between response 1 and the row.
 For example, the first row, 2, is saying that when
-`rep78` is 2 compare to when it is 1, the average predicted response drops by <<dd_display: %9.3f abs(_b[2.rep78])>> (though it is not statistical signifcant).
+`rep78` is 2 compare to when it is 1, the average predicted response drops by <<dd_display: %9.3f abs(_b[2.rep78])>> (though it is not statistical significant).
 The last row, 5, is saying that when `rep78` is 5 compare to when it is 1, the average predicted response increases by <<dd_display:
 %9.3f _b[5.rep78]>> (again, not statistically significant).

 To see the other comparisons (does 2 differ from 4?), we can use the `margins` command.